DavidCLi/-Interview-Experience/README.md

 ##  [x] SAP
 ## Senior Software Engineer (Finance)
+    * It should have two rounds, but I get other offer already.
+The secound round is not join

 * First-Round (Engineer + Manager)
 * Second-Rdound (Global Engineer + Global Manager)